Ruandas ITK Sektor

 A digital pioneer in its infancy

 Rwanda has been positioning itself as a pioneer in digital technologies for years.
 Hundreds of public services can be used fully online and almost 95 per cent of the country’s territory is covered by 4G LTE network.
-Over 7,000 km of fibre optic cables have been laid to show potential investors that Rwanda is an attractive and excellently connected location for their digital business.
+Over 7,000 km of fibre optic cables have been laid demonstrating potential investors that Rwanda is an attractive and excellently connected location for their digital business.

 Nevertheless, the digital economy of the East African country is still in an early growth phase.
 In 2022, the information and communication technology (ICT) sector contributed only 2 per cent to Rwanda's gross domestic product.
 With close to 15,000 people, only 0.4 per cent of the employed population worked in this sector in the same year.
 For the coming years, however, comparatively rapid growth is predicted for the ICT sector, which is becoming increasingly important for the small country.
-By 2025, 7 percent of all exports are expected to come from the ICT sector - a significant jump compared to 0 percent in 2018.

 Within the ICT sector, the digital image processing sector in Rwanda is particularly small.
 While countries like the Philippines or India have already gained international recognition in the image processing market, Rwanda is still in an early stage of growth.
 So far, the technical know-how and qualified personnel in the country are scarce, although there is demand from media houses and for international service exports.
-In order to fully exploit the employment and innovation potential of this sub-sector of the Rwandan digital economy, young talents and companies need the right support
+In order to fully exploit the employment and innovation potential of this sub-sector of the Rwandan digital economy, young talents and companies need the right support.

 PROJECT APPROACH AND PROJECT GOALS